msupply-foundation/msupply_docs/content/docs/settings/display.md

 ## Language

 To change the language, you simply have to select from the drop down list.
+The language selected will only affect you - each user can select the language which they want to view.

 ![Language](/docs/settings/images/change_language.png)

 The selected language will be used for everything you do on the site.
-If you reload the page or open a new tab, this language will be used.
+If you reload the page, open a new tab, or come back to the site at a later date, then this language will be used.
 However if you view the site in a different browser (for example Firefox after changing the language in Chrome) you will need to select the language again.

 ## Custom logo

 It is possible to use a custom logo for the site.
-This shows in the left navigation and on the login screen.
+The new logo will be shown for all users of the site, so take care!
+The logo shows in the left navigation and on the login screen.
 For example:

 ![Custom logo login](/docs/settings/images/custom_logo_login.png)